fontforge/fontforge.github.io/en-US/about/faq.md

 ## What happened to the French Œ?

-Œ is for some reason found Latin Extended-A, the block below Latin-1, if you set your encoding mode to something like Unicode BMP (ISO 10646-1).
+Œ is for some reason found in Latin Extended-A, the block below Latin-1, if you set your encoding mode to something like Unicode BMP (ISO 10646-1).

 ## Why is the glyph table so long when I turn on Unicode BMP/Full???